BTB Real Estate Investment (BTB-UN) Q1 2026 earnings summary

 Q1 2026 earnings summary

-Portfolio consists of 74 properties totaling 6 million sq ft, valued at $1.3B, with a focus on industrial assets and densification in Montréal and Ottawa.
+Portfolio consists of 74 properties totaling 6 million sq ft and $1.3B in assets, with a focus on industrial assets and densification in Montréal and Ottawa.

 Leasing activity exceeded 200,000 sq ft in Q1, with occupancy at 91.8%, down 70 bps year-over-year but up sequentially.

-Strategic shift continues: selling office assets to redeploy capital into industrial properties.
+Strategic shift continues: selling office properties to redeploy capital into industrial and select retail assets.

-Net positive effect of recent acquisitions/dispositions is $2.1M annualized NOI.
+Net positive effect of recent acquisitions and dispositions is $2.1M in annualized NOI.

 Financial highlights